jojomickymack/reverie001/src/ratpack/public/blog_data/ndk_spotify/ndk_spotify.md

 ## Source / Working App

 I've uploaded the finished app sourcecode on github.
+Note - you will need to register your own spotify app and put the creds in the MainActivity.java file.
+If you boot the app and see a white screen, it's probably because the clientId and clientSecret are wrong.

 [github repo](https://github.com/jojomickymack/spotbubsort003)